StartupsPoleEmploi/jepostule/README.md

 ## How to contribute

+For devs in the core team, this repo follows the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

-We are open to comments, questions and contributions!
+We are also open to comments, questions and contributions from devs outside the core dev team!
 Feel free to [open an issue](github.com/StartupsPoleEmploi/jepostule/issues/new), fork the code, make changes and [open a pull request](https://github.com/StartupsPoleEmploi/labonneboite/pulls).